Grant Fuhr

-Grant Scott Fuhr (born September 28, 1962) is a Canadian former ice hockey goaltender in the National Hockey League and former goaltending coach for the Arizona Coyotes, who played for the Edmonton Oilers in the 1980s during which he won the Stanley Cup five times.
+Grant Scott Fuhr (born September 28, 1962) is a Canadian former professional ice hockey goaltender in the National Hockey League (NHL) and former goaltending coach for the Arizona Coyotes, who played for the Edmonton Oilers in the 1980s during which he won the Stanley Cup five times.

-He was a six-time All-Star, and in 2003, he was inducted into the Hockey Hall of Fame.
+He was a six-time NHL All-Star and, in 2003, was inducted into the Hockey Hall of Fame.

 In 2017, Fuhr was named one of the 100 Greatest NHL Players in history.
-He set a number of firsts for black hockey players in the NHL, including being the first to win the Stanley Cup and being the first inducted into the Hockey Hall of Fame.
+He set a number of firsts for black ice hockey players in the NHL, including being the first to win the Stanley Cup and the first inducted into the Hockey Hall of Fame.

 Early life

-Fuhr was born to one Afro-Canadian parent and one First Nation-Canadian parent from the Enoch Cree Nation; he was adopted by parents Betty Wheeler and Robert Fuhr and raised in Spruce Grove, Alberta.
+One of Grant Fuhr's parents was Born Canadian and the other was a First Nation-Canadian from the Enoch Cree Nation.
+He was adopted by Betty Wheeler and Robert Fuhr and he grew up in Spruce Grove, Alberta west of Edmonton.

 In the mid-1970s, Fuhr played for the Enoch Tomahawks hockey team.
 Fuhr's mother came from Enoch Cree Nation.

-In 1979, at the age of seventeen, Fuhr joined the Victoria Cougars of the WHL.
+In 1979, at the age of 16, Fuhr joined the Victoria Cougars of the Western Hockey League (WHL).
 After two outstanding seasons in Victoria, which included the league championship and a trip to the Memorial Cup in 1981, Fuhr was drafted eighth overall by the Edmonton Oilers in the 1981 NHL Entry Draft, on June 10, 1981.

+Playing career

 Edmonton Oilers (1981–1991)

-Fuhr played ten seasons for the Oilers, where he teamed up first with Andy Moog, then Bill Ranford to form one of the most formidable goaltending tandems in history, winning the Stanley Cup four times in five seasons (1983-84 through '87-88).
-Moog was given the starting job in the 1983 playoffs, and helped lead the Oilers to their first Stanley Cup Finals, though they were swept by the New York Islanders, who captured their fourth straight Stanley Cup.
-The next year general manager and head coach Glen Sather chose to go with Fuhr in the 1984 playoffs, though Fuhr was injured in the third game of the Stanley Cup Finals in a rematch against the Islanders when he collided with Pat LaFontaine, so Moog stepped in and led the Oilers to a series win.
-Thereafter, Fuhr remained the number one goaltender.
-Fuhr was also involved with the infamous goal where Steve Smith scored on his own net to cost the Oilers the '86 playoffs against the Calgary Flames.
-Fuhr was the team's starting goaltender on the first four teams, but was injured and did not play in the 1990 playoffs, when the Oilers won for the fifth time.
+Fuhr played ten seasons for the Oilers, where he teamed up first with Andy Moog from 1981 through 1987, then Bill Ranford from 1988 through 1991 to form one of the most formidable goaltending tandems in history, winning the Stanley Cup four times in five seasons (1983–84 through 1987–88).
+Moog was given the starting job in the 1983 playoffs and helped lead the Oilers to their first Stanley Cup Finals, though they were swept by the New York Islanders, who captured their fourth straight Stanley Cup.
+The next year general manager and head coach Glen Sather chose to go with Fuhr in the 1984 playoffs.
+However, Fuhr was injured in the third game of the Stanley Cup Finals in a rematch against the Islanders when he collided with Pat LaFontaine, so Moog stepped in and led the Oilers to a series win.
+After that, Fuhr remained the number one goaltender.
+Fuhr was also involved with the infamous goal where Steve Smith scored on his net to cost the Oilers the '86 playoffs against the Calgary Flames.
+Fuhr was the team's starting goaltender on the first four teams but was injured and did not play in the 1990 playoffs when the Oilers won for the fifth time.